-Some food or drinks such as ketchup, coffee, tea and soda get their color from pigmented particles that can attach to your enamel and discolor your teeth over time.
+Diet: Some food or drinks such as ketchup, coffee, tea, and soda get their color from pigmented particles that can attach to your enamel and discolor your teeth over time.

-- Nicotine: is naturally colorless however when it is in contact with oxygen, its color changes to yellow.
+Nicotine: Naturally colorless, however, when it is in contact with oxygen, its color changes to yellow.

-Under the thin layer of enamel there is a thicker, dull yellow colored dentin.
-Over time enamel becomes thinner and the hue of the yellow dentin become more prominent.
+Age: Under the thin layer of enamel, there is a thicker, dull yellow-colored dentin.
+Over time enamel becomes thinner and the hue of the yellow dentin becomes more prominent.

-At the center of each tooth there is a channel filled with arteries, nerves and vessels.
-After significant impact to the tooth some of the blood vessels may become damaged and start bleeding.
+Trauma: At the center of each tooth there is a channel filled with arteries, nerves, and vessels.
+After a significant impact on the tooth, some of the blood vessels may become damaged and start bleeding.
 The blood clot and its pigmentation may turn the color of your teeth significantly darker.

-- Color of stains are usually due to complex protein molecules in the enamel that reflect specific light waves.
+The color of stains is usually due to complex protein molecules in the enamel that reflect specific light waves.
 Whitening materials such as hydrogen peroxide or carbamide peroxide degrade these molecules to smaller sizes which in turn reduces the color of stains.

-- Teeth normally lighten in 3 days to 6 weeks.
-However, whitening of nicotine stained teeth may take 1-3 months.
-Staining due to Tetracycline, an antibiotic, is more difficult to bleach.
+Teeth normally lighten in 3 days to 6 weeks.
+However, the whitening of nicotine-stained teeth may take 1-3 months.
+Staining due to tetracycline, an antibiotic, is more difficult to bleach.
 It may take 2-6 months or more to see some changes.
-In some cases teeth may not even respond at all.
+In some cases, teeth may not even respond at all.
 Whitened teeth tend to change color over time.
-A touch up whitening every six months will help to maintain your desired shade.
+A touch-up whitening every six months will help to maintain your desired shade.

 Method of Treatment

 There are different types of teeth whitening.
-Amongst all, in-office and dentist prescribed at home whitening are the most effective methods.
+Among all of these, in-office and dentist prescribed at-home whitening are the most effective methods.